microsoft/pyright/README.md

 <h1><img src="https://github.com/DetachHead/basedpyright/assets/57028336/c7342c31-bf23-413c-af6d-bc430898b3dd"> basedpyright</h1>

-Basedpyright is a static type checker for Python that is built on top of the work done by the [pyright project](https://github.com/Microsoft/pyright).
+Basedpyright is a fork of [pyright](https://github.com/microsoft/pyright) with various type checking improvements, improved vscode support and pylance features built into the language server.

 ## why?

-the main motivation behind this fork was the fact that pyright has several serious issues that the maintainers didn't want to address, and many bugs that they consider to be intentional behavior. here is a list of some of its major problems that we've resolved in basedpyright:
+the main motivation behind this fork was the fact that pyright has several serious issues that the maintainers didn't want to address, and many bugs that they consider to be intentional behavior. here is a list of some of its major problems that basedpyright resolves:

 ### ability to pin the version used by vscode